Building Pipelines

 import { pipe, Effect } from "effect"

-const mappedEffect = pipe(myEffect, Effect.map(func))
+const mappedEffect = pipe(myEffect, Effect.map(transformation))

 // or

-const mappedEffect = Effect.map(myEffect, func)
+const mappedEffect = Effect.map(myEffect, transformation)

 ts